science lab

 Biology

 Whether you want to use your biology degree to study viruses or ecosystems, you gain extensive hands-on laboratory experience.
-You will have strong support from and easy access to Assumption science faculty, who make classroom-based concepts meaningful and help develop your technical research skills.
+Assumption’s science faculty, who make classroom-based concepts meaningful and help develop your technical research skills, are there for you every step of the way and will help guide you toward success.
 Lectures encourage students to synthesize the best of classical and contemporary ideas in biology.
-Laboratory work gives students technical expertise and will help you to observe, ask questions, test hypotheses, analyze results, and present your conclusions orally and in writing.
+Laboratory work gives students technical expertise and will help them to observe, ask questions, test hypotheses, analyze results, and present their conclusions orally and in writing.

 Program Contact